The Office of Career & Professional Development Team:

 - Bill Lindstaedt, MS. Assistant Vice Chancellor, Career Advancement, International and Postdoctoral Services

 - Thi Nguyen, PhD.
-PI, Burroughs Welcome Fund Career Guidance for Trainees Grant and PhD Career Advisor
+Career development consultant, and PI, Burroughs Welcome Fund Career Guidance for Trainees Grant

 Sara Ayazi, JD, MS